History

 Oz’s Closure

-Three weeks before the end of the season, it was announced to cast and Land of Oz employees would close for good.
+Three weeks before the end of the season, it was announced to cast and Land of Oz employees that the park would close for good.
 It was officially announced to the general public at the beginning of 1981.

 Abandoned Oz